SHIFT: Motion Alignment in Video Diffusion Models with Adversarial Hybrid Fine-Tuning: Methodology

 \textbf{Optimization via Diffusion Loss Proxy.} Evaluating $\mathbb{E}_{x \sim p^*} [\dots]$ is non-trivial because we cannot directly sample from $p^*$.
 However, since $p^*$ is a product of the data distribution and the reward exponent, its probability mass concentrates in two regions: (1) the support of $p_{\text{data}}$, and (2) regions of high reward $r(x)$.
 We therefore approximate the gradient $\mathbb{E}_{x \sim p^*} [\nabla_\theta \log p_\theta(x)]$ with a mixture estimator over two accessible sources.
 An \emph{offline anchor} ($x \sim p_{\text{data}}$) samples directly from the dataset to preserve the generation quality and motion coherence of the base distribution, while an \emph{online exploration} term ($\tilde{x} \sim p_\theta$) uses the model's own rollouts, weighted by their relative advantage $A(\tilde{x})$, to cover high-reward regions favored by $\exp(r(\tilde{x})/\beta)$.
 This yields:

 \textbf{Approximating Likelihood with Diffusion ELBO.} We avoid the high memory cost of optimizing reverse trajectories by approximating the log-likelihood gradient $\nabla_\theta \log p_\theta(x)$ with the gradient of the Variational Lower Bound (ELBO).
-It is well-established that maximizing the log-likelihood is approximately equivalent to minimizing the weighted denoising error (please see Appendix for detailed derivation):
+It is well-established that maximizing the log-likelihood is approximately equivalent to minimizing the weighted denoising error (please see the supplementary material for the detailed derivation):

-Substituting this proxy into our hybrid objective yields the final \textbf{SHIFT} loss function:
+Substituting this proxy into our hybrid objective yields the final loss function:

 Here, the first term reinforces self-generated trajectories ($\tilde{x}$) that achieve high rewards ($\tilde{A}^b > 0$), while the second term acts as a Supervised Fine-Tuning (SFT) regularizer preventing the policy from drifting out-of-distribution.
 This formulation provides a smooth integration of RL and SFT: when the advantage is zero, the algorithm reduces to standard fine-tuning; when rewards are high, it aggressively shifts the distribution toward desirable metrics.
-Detailed derivations of Eq. \eqref{eq:shift_loss} are provided in the Appendix.
+Detailed derivations of Eq. \eqref{eq:shift_loss} are provided in the supplementary material.